h-connor/A1StackExchangeCOMP4580/README.md

 ### Instructions

-1. -- How to run the application
+1. Head over to hryhoru3/a1_stack_exchange_comp4580 on dockerHub
+2. Or pull with the command docker pull hryhoru3/a1_stack_exchange_comp4580
+3. Open the file StackOverflow.html on a browser.
+Please assure everything is from within the same directory.